Realistic Fly Tying - Creating an Emerging Dragonfly

 Tinted acrylic varnish was poured onto a mirror, allowed to dry, a strip was cut with a razor, and wrapped around to cover the frame

-Antennas are paint brush bristles and eyes are melted mono fishing line
+eyes are melted mono fishing line

 Tying the Adult Dragonfly